 Sending work to External Examiners

-For core courses and electives that have been selected to be externally examined, after choosing your 10% sample of assessments and copying them for internal moderation (see Section 2.6 Internal Moderation Process), send ASAP all the originals to the relevant person in the Assessment team.
+For core courses and electives that have been selected to be externally examined, after choosing your 10% sample of assessments and copying them for internal moderation, send ASAP all the originals to the relevant person in the Assessment Team.

 Upon receipt of the assessments, the Assessment Manager updates the grade sheet and sends them, along with the course syllabus (downloaded from Canvas) and solutions to the External Examiner for review.
 The External Examiner will usually assess the sample as a whole, and make a decision as to whether the grades are fair.